testify-project/semantic-testing.github.io/_posts/2000-01-07-system-test.md

 **Goal**

-The goal of a system test is to insure a client facing service behaves exactly as you expect in isolation.
+Insure a client facing service behaves exactly as you expect in isolation.

 **Objectives**